 Furnace and foundry coke are sized at separate screening stations.
 A crusher helps control top sizing of furnace coke prior to screening.
 Samples are taken throughout the loading process.
 Results from sampling are stored on computer and readouts are generated as required.
 Every rail car of coke must meet customer specifications prior to shipment.

-Walter Coke operated for the entire year of 2013 without exceeding either its air or water emissions limits a single time.
+Walter Coke operated during 2013 and 2014 without exceeding either its air or water emissions limits a single time.
 Total compliance with all permit standards requires staying below the stringent standards within which the plant must operate.
 In order to meet these standards, the plant conducts numerous tests of air and water samples taken during the year, as well as routinely monitoring operations on a daily basis.

 In addition to other air emission requirements, both the stacks for the Coke Oven Batteries have Continuous Opacity Monitors which were well within the permit limits for the year.
 Also, the No. 4 Boiler has a Continuous Emission Monitor which was maintained in full compliance as well.